-Smoked Mac and Cheese takes a favorite dish and infuses it with smoky flavor.
+This Smoked Mac and Cheese recipe takes a favorite dish and infuses it with smoky flavor.
 Starting with uncooked noodles makes it extra easy.

 There is absolutely nothing wrong with a traditional, old fashioned macaroni and cheese.
 In fact, we have a recipe here that was inspired by the way my Mama made it.
 I worked for years trying to recreate hers, and finally got it pretty darn close.

-But if you want to take that favorite dish and bring it into the world of smoky flavors this is the recipe for you.
-It’s really easy and we help keep it that way with all the tips you need.
+But if you want to take the ultimate comfort food and bring it into the world of smoky flavors this is the recipe for you.
+It's really easy and we help keep it that way with all the tips you need.

 Besides pasta we’ve also got you covered with Smoked Baked Beans, Smoked Vegetables, Smoked Sweet Potatoes and Smoked Beef Short Ribs.
 We even have a recipe for Smoked Queso Dip.
 Make your whole meal on the smoker!